moogacs/nilaway-plugin/README.md

 # nilaway-plugin

-nilaway, as its current form, still reports a fair number of false positives.
-This makes nilaway fail to be merged with golangci-lint and be offered as a linter (see [PR#4045](https://github.com/golangci/golangci-lint/issues/4045)).
+NilAway, as its current form, still reports a fair number of false positives.
+This makes NilAway fail to be merged with golangci-lint and be offered as a linter (see [PR#4045](https://github.com/golangci/golangci-lint/issues/4045)).

 It's a custom build plugin to add [nilaway](https://github.com/uber-go/nilaway) to golangci-lint.